eleniharlan/elenijr.net/_posts/post/2015-03-18-february-round-up.md

 ###Fresh pasta
 No, I would never be foolish enough to make it myself.
 Luckily, there's a new fresh pasta shop, [Burro e Salvia](http://www.burroesalvia.co.uk/#eastdulwich) on Lordship Lane (right next to [Odonno's gelateria](http://www.oddonos.com/)).
 We had tiny, delicate filled pasta with artichokes, and parsley and ricotta.

+###Winter's last throes
+It snowed a little, so I made a stew.
+But there were also daffodils, and for me, that means the start of spring.